afrind/warp-draft/draft-ietf-moq-transport.md

 ### Subgroup Header

-When a stream begins with `SUBGROUP_HEADER`, all Objects on the stream belong to the track requested in the Subscribe message identified by `Track Alias` and the subgroup indicated by 'Group ID' and `Subgroup ID`.
+When a stream begins with `SUBGROUP_HEADER`, all Objects on the stream belong to the track requested in the subscription identified by `Subscription Identifier` and the subgroup indicated by 'Group ID' and `Subgroup ID`.

 ~~~
 SUBGROUP_HEADER {
-  Track Alias (i),
+  Subscription Identifier (i),
   Group ID (i),
   Subgroup ID (i),
   Publisher Priority (8),